borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 (*"Inflation is the one form of taxation that can be imposed without legislation"* - M. Friedman)<br>
 -- State Institutions usually measure Inflation as scalar, just 1 number, [CPI](https://www.investopedia.com/terms/c/consumerpriceindex.asp) (Consumer Price Index) that includes only basket of basic goods.
 In practice it is actually a vector because not evebody buys, needs, and wants the same things, so essentially index is mostly fake.
 Besides just surviving in real world people also desire real estete, traveling, stocks, arts, etc. Instead of just targeted [2 % percents](https://qz.com/2022696/where-did-the-feds-2-percent-inflation-target-come-from/) according to CPI, true inflation was in around 6 to 7 %.
 And lately even by [CPI is 10%](https://www.cnbc.com/2022/08/17/uk-cpi-inflation-july-2022.html) or more.
 It's good to learn the **%** Percentage and Interest calculation, in line with quote: *"Compound interest is the eighth wonder of the world
 He who understands it, earns it, he who doesn't, pays it."*, that is offen attributed to Albert Einstein but no evidence he said it.
 In entire [history of interese rates](https://www.visualcapitalist.com/the-history-of-interest-rates-over-670-years/) during 6 centuries, it fluctuated from 0 to 15 %, with dominion first of Dutch, then British, and eventually USA.<br>
 -- Until recently stock markets were one way to hedge against inflation, but that was also just for small minority (only around 10% of people have significant saving in stock).
-Currently Crypto Coins - digital tokens, BTC more precisely, are seen as another way of protection, and better in certain aspects.
+Currently Crypto Coins - digital tokens, BTC more precisely, are seen as another way of protection (antidote against chaos), and better in certain aspects.
 Also, it is time consuming to follow all information regarding stock markets and regular people can hardly keep up with various financial instrument used by professional investors.<br>
 -- Gold was another safe haven, and some are still proponents of it, so called 'gold bugs', despite its imperfect features.
 In the 2000s there were even electronic gold systems, like '[e-gold](https://en.wikipedia.org/wiki/E-gold)' but they were centralized and eventually banned by the government.
 That's why BTC is considered to be **Digital Gold** or **Gold 2.0** as it has many good features of Gold but at the same time fixes the bad ones.
-So Bitcoin was <ins> inovative **SOLUTION** to problem</ins> how to have **Hard or [Sound](https://oll.libertyfund.org/quote/ludwig-von-mises-argues-that-sound-money-is-an-instrument-for-the-protection-of-civil-liberties-and-a-means-of-limiting-government-power-1912) money** that can not be overprinted and is also practical to use.
+So Bitcoin was <ins> inovative **SOLUTION** to problem</ins> how to have **Hard or Sound money** that can not be overprinted and is also practical to use.
 It was programmed to mimic gold’s stable inflation rate.
 Just like gold does not change much the network should also run the same for several decades.<br>
+-- Acknowledged austrian economist [**Ludwig von Mises**](https://mises.org/profile/ludwig-von-mises) in his book *"The Theory of Money and Credit" (1912)* argued that [**Sound money**](https://oll.libertyfund.org/quote/ludwig-von-mises-argues-that-sound-money-is-an-instrument-for-the-protection-of-civil-liberties-and-a-means-of-limiting-government-power-1912) is: *"an instrument for the protection of civil liberties and a means of limiting government power, also a commonly used medium of exchange and  a method for obstructing the government’s propensity to meddle with the currency system.*" More detailed explanation can be found in the article [Bitcoin and the Theory of Money](https://mises.org/wire/bitcoin-and-theory-money).<br>

 -- Another issue is the censorship that governments and banks can enforce.
-We could observe this happened in some Autocratic or Authoritarian countries for opposition but also in democratic ones, like [Canadian truckers](https://www.nasdaq.com/articles/frozen-bitcoin-tied-to-canadian-protests-lands-at-coinbase-crypto.com) whose bank account were frozen for protesting against pandemic lockdown. **Cryptocurrency** solves this one as well since it can work without intermediary (trustless) and does not require a trusted party (***Money should Not be weaponized, ever!***).
+We could observe this happened in some Autocratic or Authoritarian countries for opposition but also in democratic ones.
+For example [Canadian truckers](https://www.nasdaq.com/articles/frozen-bitcoin-tied-to-canadian-protests-lands-at-coinbase-crypto.com) whose bank account were frozen for protesting against pandemic lockdown, a 'PC' (Political Correct) way to silent the opposition. **Cryptocurrency** solves this one as well since it can work without intermediary (trustless) and does not require a trusted party (***Money should Not be weaponized, ever!***).
 Additionally, it allows seamless transactions across borders.
-With Liberal world view and partly [Libertarian philosophy](https://www.coindesk.com/tech/2021/02/04/crypto-is-the-libertarian-cheat-code-in-the-final-battle-over-state-coercion/) part of it's mission is **separation fo money and state**.
+With Liberal world view and partly [Libertarian philosophy](https://www.coindesk.com/tech/2021/02/04/crypto-is-the-libertarian-cheat-code-in-the-final-battle-over-state-coercion/) (eliminate state coercion) part of it's mission is **separation of money and state**.
 We shell never have decent money before we take monopoly of it await from goverment (make goverment smaller and people bigger).<br>
 -- Management of Money and Interventions by the state in most cases was done the wrong way, and even those with good intentions often had bad results:<br>
   &nbsp; (*"The Goverment solution to a problem is usually as bad as the problem"* - M. Friedman)<br>
 *.
 Attempt to do good, imperfectly, and often creates more damage than good in pursuit of it<br>
 *.
-When pay for it with inflation it Unintentional collapses the currency<br>
+When pay for it with inflation it unintentional collapses the currency<br>
 *.
 Mismeasure the extend of monetary policy while underestimate the cost<br>

 ## 3. How did it all start? [[ToC](#toc)]